 Baker’s fame formed part of the postwar zeal for black music, dance, art, and literature that in Paris was called negrophilia.
 The desire to recover a more primal existence associated with black culture flourished in societies reeling from the mechanized horrors of world war.
 After the war, the passion for collecting African art spread in avant-garde and bohemian circles, while listening to jazz and ragtime and dancing the Charleston and the Cakewalk became fashionable (Blake).
 Noted artists associated with negrophilia include the poet Guillaume Apollinaire; Surrealists Michel Leiris and Georges Bataille; and poet and Negro Anthology editor, Nancy Cunard (Archer-Straw).

 In the United States, the artistic and intellectual flowering known retrospectively as the Harlem Renaissance was likewise underway and, as Langston Hughes later put it, “the Negro was in Vogue”.
 While the Renaissance provided African American writers and artists with unprecedented opportunities for publication and performance, the marketplace pressured them to conform to primitivist stereotypes, as captured by the nickname for a strip of Harlem nightclubs frequented by white customers: Jungle Alley.
 Hughes records the thrill of the period’s craze for African American culture, along with the uneasiness of being the object of a primitivist gaze, when “strangers were given the best ringside tables to sit and stare at the Negro customers—like amusing animals in a zoo” (152).

+1244 words

 Paratextual Materials